 Spiritual warfare has become the dreaded but silent doctrine; arousing both curiosity and interest in the Church.
 However, many do feel inhibited from openly talking about it; due to innate misconceptions of some or whole aspects of its teachings that are difficult to assimilate and comprehend.

-There is a long standing assumption that purports faith in science and reason alone has eradicated belief formerly held in spirit beings and God.
+There is a long standing assumption that purports reason evidenced by science alone has eradicated belief formerly held in spirit beings and God.
 While science has come a long way and our reason has no doubt improved, all of this put together can never discount the existence of the spirit world.
 Even if we choose to believe they do not exist, then it is to our detriment and not to our salvation that we do so.

-Humility brings us to recognise that our view of the world should be shaped by the Bible.
-Anything else would leave us prone to the spirit of error.
+Humility brings us to recognise that our view of the world should be shaped by the counsel of God's Word.

 8 For my thoughts are not your thoughts, neither are your ways my ways, saith the Lord.
 9 For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts.

-Since God’s thoughts are not our thoughts it remains for us to understand His thoughts and ways from the Bible in order to draw a proper view of the world, one that is from the perspective of the God.
+Since God’s thoughts are not our thoughts it remains for us to understand His thoughts and ways from the Bible in order to draw a proper view of the world, one that is from the perspective of God's.

 In this we see that although the Biblical world went through many turbulent tumultuous times historically, politically and religiously; the reason for Jesus coming was not to redeem history, politics or religion but to redeem mankind from sin and the works of the Devil.

-In order for Jesus to do so realize the redemptive master plans of God, He had to confront and subdue the Devil who it is said of being the god of this world.
+In order for Jesus to do so and realise the redemptive master plans of God, He had to confront and subdue the Devil who Scripture describes as the god of this world.

 3 But if our gospel be hid, it is hid to them that are lost: 4 In whom the god of this world hath blinded the minds of them which believe not, lest the light of the glorious gospel of Christ, who is the image of God, should shine unto them.

-Elsewhere in the Bible the same Devil is referred to as the prince of this world.
-Since the Devil is the god of this world, the careless who do not submit their lives daily to the will of Christ is easily brought under the influence of the Devil and spiritually manipulated.
-When spiritual manipulation is enforced, then that, which is brought under the influence of the Devil and other subversive spirits will act contrary to the ways and will of God; without even knowing it or accepting it to be wrong.
+Since the Devil is the god of this world, the careless who do not submit their lives daily to the will of Christ are easily brought under the influence of the Devil's wicked works, leaving them further exposed to being spiritually manipulated.
+When spiritual manipulation is enforced that which is brought under the influence of the Devil and other subversive spirits will act contrary to the ways and will of God; sometimes without even knowing or accepting it to be wrong.

 8 He that committeth sin is of the devil; for the devil sinneth from the beginning.
 For this purpose the Son of God was manifested, that he might destroy the works of the devil.